 Marble contact paper is such an easy and budget-friendly way to add some glam to your countertops, whether in the kitchen or bathroom, shelves, tables, cabinets and even storage boxes.

 (This post contains some affiliate links.
-This means I may earn a small commission if you make a purchase using my links, at no additional cost to you!
-Read my disclosure policy for more info.)
+This means I may earn a small commission if you make a purchase using my links, at no additional cost to you.
+Read disclosure for more info.)

 I’ve been using this marble contact paper for some time now and I absolutely love how thick and realistic looking it is.
 It’s also quite wide so depending on the width of your surface area, you can have a seamless application.
 The price is really great for the quality as well.

 I know sometimes applying contact paper or sticky back vinyl can be a finicky process but stick with it.
 It’ll be worth it.
 The contact paper is normally forgiving so you can remove and re-apply small portions of it to get it into place.